hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

   as.character()
 ```

-Now to score each gene for cell cycle, we can use Seurat's `CellCycleScoring()` function:
+Now to score each gene for cell cycle, we can use Seurat's `CellCycleScoring()` function.
+The function scores cells based on their expression of the G2M and S phase marker genes, which should be anticorrelated in their expression levels, and cells expressing neither are likely not cycling and in G0/G1 phase.
+The `CellCycleScoring()` functionstores S and G2/M scores in `seurat@meta.data`, along with the predicted classification of each cell in either G2M, S or G1 phase.

 ```r
 # Perform cell cycle scoring